-11 Type-F Monism
+5.11 Type-F Monism

-Type-F monism is the view that consciousness is constituted by the intrinsic properties of fundamental physical entities: that is, by the categorical bases of fundamental physical dispositions.
-On this view, phenomenal or protophenomenal properties are located at the fundamental level of physical reality, and in a certain sense, underlie physical reality itself.
+Type-F monism is the view that consciousness is constituted by the intrinsic properties of fundamental physical entities: that is, by the categorical bases of fundamental physical dispositions.30 On this view, phenomenal or protophenomenal properties are located at the fundamental level of physical reality, and, in a certain sense, underlie physical reality itself.

-This view takes its cue from Bertrand Russell's discussion of physics in The Analysis of Matter.
+This view takes its cue from Bertrand Russell's discussion of physics in The Analysis of Matter (1927).
 Russell pointed out that physics characterizes physical entities and properties by their relations to one another and to us.
 For example, a quark is characterized by its relations to other physical entities, and a property such as mass is characterized by an associated dispositional role, such as the tendency to resist acceleration.
 At the same time, physics says nothing about the intrinsic nature of these entities and properties.
-Where we have relations and dispositions, we expect some underlying intrinsic properties that ground the dispositions, characterizing the entities that stand in these relations.
-But physics is silent about the intrinsic nature of a quark, or about the intrinsic properties that play the role associated with mass.
+Where we have relations and dispositions, we expect some underlying intrinsic properties that ground the dispositions, characterizing the entities that stand in these relations.31 But physics is silent about the intrinsic nature of a quark, or about the intrinsic properties that play the role associated with mass.
 So this is one metaphysical problem: what are the intrinsic properties of fundamental physical systems?

 At the same time, there is another metaphysical problem: how can phenomenal properties be integrated with the physical world?
-Phenomenal properties seem to be intrinsic properties that are hard to fit in with the structural/dynamic character of physical theory; and arguably, they are the only intrinsic properties that we have direct knowledge of.
-Russell's insight was that we
+Phenomenal properties seem to be intrinsic properties that are hard to fit in with the structural/dynamic character of physical theory; and arguably, they are the only intrinsic properties of which we have direct knowledge.
+Russell's insight was that we might solve both these problems at once.
+Perhaps the intrinsic properties of the physical world are themselves phenomenal properties.
+Or perhaps the intrinsic properties of the physical world are themselves phenomenal properties, but nevertheless constitute phenomenal properties: that is, perhaps they are protophenomenal properties.
+If so, then consciousness and physical reality are deeply intertwined.